jburos/aocs-survival-analysis/Review_analysis_of_mutations___peptides.md

 ![](Review_analysis_of_mutations___peptides_files/figure-markdown_github-ascii_identifiers/nonlin-neoant-1.png)

-this confirms that we should probably drop this observation with very high mutation count.
+This confirms that we should probably drop this observation with very high mutation count.